mdparker/t3/README.md

 A simple TicTacToe game written with the D programming language.

-This game serves as a simple of example of two things, programming with the D Programming Language and how to use the Derelict 3 bindings.
+This game serves as a simple example of two things, programming with the D Programming Language and how to use the Derelict 3 bindings.
 None of the more advanced features of D, such as templates or ranges, are used.
 Instead, basic features such as foreach loops and module-level 'friends' are demonstrated.

-Those new to the D Programming Language may want to play around this as a start and add AI, networking, or other features to enhance the basic game.
+Those new to the D Programming Language may want to play around with this as a start and add AI, networking, or other features to enhance the basic game.
 The code is currently uncommented, as I am notoriously bad at not commenting my code.
 I intend to correct that in the future, with comments highlighting some of the D features that I wanted to demonstrate.
 Until then, please make do.

 I created the graphics myself and you may use them as you see fit.
 The audio files were downloaded from Freesound.org, specifically from these links: